sumeetgajjar/CS7610-F20/lab1/README.md

     Logs:
     - The application logs are emitted to `stdout` and `stderr`, which can be accessed using `docker logs <hostname>`.
+    **(Recommended)**

     - Along with this, a `logs/<hostname>` folder is created for each host and is mounted to the corresponding docker container.
     So along with `docker logs`, logs are also present under `logs/<hostname>/lab1.INFO` file.
-    This redundancy of logs is to prevent loss of logs in cases where the docker container is removed.
+    This redundancy of logs is to prevent loss of logs in case the docker container is unknowingly removed.

 2. Manually start the container for each `hostname` in the `hostfile`. <br/>
 Command: `HOST='<hostname>'; docker run --name "${HOST}" --network cs7610-bridge --hostname "${HOST}" sumeet-g-prj1 --v 0 --hostfile /hostfile  --senders "sumeet-g-alpha" --msgCount 4 --dropRate 0.0 --delay 0 --initiateSnapshotCount 0`